5:30PM - 7PM

 2019 Theme: Origins

-For the second consecutive year, Teknologize, Wildland, and the Tri-Cities Research District are teaming up to host the Tri-Cities Tech Summit!
+For the second consecutive year, Teknologize, Managed Squared, and the Tri-Cities Research District are teaming up to host the Tri-Cities Tech Summit!
 After an inaugural summit last year with over 125 attendees and talks from tech-minded leaders in our community, we are excited to announce the theme for the 2019 Summit: Origins.

 Every technology, company, and entrepreneur has a unique start.
 The Tri-Cities Tech Summit 2019: Origins will highlight those stories, allowing individuals to share their own Origins as they educate and inspire others to learn, do and invest in themselves, their ideas, and their businesses.